ZrrSkywalker/Personalize-SAM/README.md

-# Personalize Segment Anything in 10 Seconds
+# Personalize Segment Anything Model in 10 Seconds

 Official implementation of ['Personalize Segment Anything Model with One Shot']().